christophstrasen/LQR/docs/project_logbook.md

 ### Highlights
 - **Decay-aware color mixing:** The high-level renderer now records ingest timestamps and decays mix weights over time, matching the low-level viz’s additive blending.
 Overlapping sources/matches blend colors when they happen close together; stale hues fade toward the neutral background.
 - **Consistent grid visuals:** Every cell now renders a default light-gray inner rectangle with borders, so decayed events reveal the same grid state as untouched cells.
 The Love2D drawer blends event colors toward that baseline, making fade-outs intuitive.
-- **Auto zoom & sliding window:** Runtime tracks active IDs (based on projection keys and intensity) to decide whether a 10×10 or 100×100 grid is needed.
-It slides the window with a 20% forward buffer and only reevaluates every two seconds, keeping the view stable.
+- **Auto zoom & sliding join window:** Runtime tracks active IDs (based on projection keys and intensity) to decide whether a 10×10 or 100×100 grid is needed.
+It slides the join window with a 20% forward buffer and only reevaluates every two seconds, keeping the view stable.
 Manual configs still work via `maxColumns/maxRows`.
 - **Digit-based labels:** Column labels now represent the higher-order digits (beyond the row granularity), while row labels display the last 1–2 digits depending on zoom level.
 The grid aligns IDs to these digit boundaries, so headers are meaningful at a glance.
 - **Love2D integration:** The on-screen viz uses the runtime’s auto zoom, draws consistent backgrounds, and displays headers/legends derived from the snapshot.
 Headless traces also consume the same snapshot data, ensuring parity between scripted runs and the UI.